When I was five-years-old, I accompanied my mother to the home of a parishioner from the church my parents pastored.

 “A lamb with a broken leg cannot run away and must be carried in the arms of God.”

-I spoke from my heart to the young warrior when I told him that for the rest of his life, his arm would remind him of his dependency on Jesus, just as my scarred face continually reminds me to hide behind the image of Christ.
+I spoke from my heart to the young warrior when I told him that for the rest of his life, his arm would remind him of his dependence on Jesus, just as my scarred face continually reminds me to hide behind the image of Christ.

 The wounded warrior’s arm will never be used normal again, but the arms of God that cradle him will also sustain and defend him because he can no longer fend for himself.